circularone/nhs-digital-alpha/README.md

 # NHS Digital Alpha Protoypes

-Prototype as part of service design proposal for NHS England.
+Prototype as part of a service design proposal for NHS England by [Nile](https://nilehq.com).

 This is purely for demonstration of ideas only and not to be used in production.